uptonking/note4yaoo/note-ux-design-material.md

   - Any direct interactions with the host environment will need to be proxied, so that our foundations will be able to integrate into all frameworks across the web platform.
   - host environment refers to the context in which the component is used.
 It could be the browser, a server component is being rendered on, a Virtual DOM environment, or even a mobile application like React-Native.
   - it's easy to see all of the instances where we interact with the host environment: it occurs every place we read from or write to our `root` node.
   - In other cases, host environment interaction may not be straightforward, such as `window.addEventListener('resize', ...)` .
-These are also examples of host environment interaction and must be taken into account.
 - Create the adapter interface
   - all of the host environment interactions have been replaced with adapter methods
   - We no longer recommend using `registerInteractionHandler` and `deregisterInteractionHandler` as adapter methods for adding/removing generic event listeners.